College of Education and Human Services Graduate Degrees

 Category I - Master’s Degree Programs for Teachers with Professional Certificates

-Category III - Non-degree Studies that Lead to Certificate
+Category III - Non-degree Studies that Lead to a Certificate

 These studies are content focused programs that lead to certificates awarded by the University of North Florida.
-A baccalaureate degree from an accredited institution, either in education or a non-education field is required to purse the certificate.
-Current certificate programs are available in TESOL and Early Childhood Education.
-It should be noted that certificate programs are considered post-baccalaurate programs and therefore are not eligible for traditional financial aid programs.
+A baccalaureate degree from an accredited institution, either in education or a non-education field is required to purse the certificates.

 ^ Go to top